Imagine Yourself Here

 - Remember to answer the University of Arkansas at Monticello specific questions in the Common Application.

 - The University of Arkansas at Monticello does not require nor do we review personal essays or letters of recommendation.

 - If an applicant responds to the following question on the Common Application with an answer of YES, the application will not be considered complete and therefore will not be reviewed for admission or merit scholarships until the official test scores have been received by our office.
 "Would you like your official ACT or SAT scores considered for admission to the university?"

 Get started with your Financial Aid process

-transfer student financial aid
+international student financial aid